On this page:

 Life Safety Generators Must Be ESP-Rated (BS ISO 8528-12)

-Life safety generators are only used during power failure and must comply with Emergency Standby Power (ESP) classification.
+Life safety generators are only used during power failure and must comply with ESP classification.

 • Rating: ESP (Emergency Standby Power)